kim-marcel/list-demo/README.md

 Important:
 - add ability to "star"/ pin a list entry
 - expand user-object in api (add name, surname, ...)
+- navigation: back- and forward-navigation

 Very Important:
 - add error-handling (display errors in the ui like e.g. 'password wrong' probably by using toasts)
-- add email-verification when new sign-up with email (verfification in front- and backend)
+- add email-verification when new sign-up with email (verification in front- and backend)
 - add possibility to reset password when forgotten
-- add settings for users that use social-sign-in